Agricultural Security Areas

 About the ASA Program

-- Only land in an ASA can be considered for the purchase of an Agricultural Conservation Easement through the Centre County PACE Program.
+Only land in an existing ASA can be considered for the purchase of an Agricultural Conservation Easement through the Centre County PACE Program

 Centre County ASA

 - Non-contiguous farm parcels must be at least 10 acres in size.
-The farm tracts needed to create a new 250 acre or larger agricultural security area do not have to be under the same ownership or even be located in the same municipality.
+The farm tracts needed to create a new 250-acre or larger Agricultural Security Area need not be under the same ownership or even located in the same municipality.
 The Agricultural Area Security Law (Act 43 of 1981) allows for the creation of joint municipality agricultural security areas.

-- At least 50% of the land should be in Soil Capability Classes I - IV, as defined by the county soil survey.
+- At least 50 percent of the land should be in Soil Capability Classes I - IV, as defined by the county soil survey.

 - The property must be zoned to permit agricultural uses.

 Before you remove your property from an Agricultural Security Area, consider the benefits of staying in it.
 Learn more...

 The larger the acreage in an ASA, the more beneficial it is to your neighbors that may wish to preserve their farmland forever.

 For more information about the benefits of being in an Agricultural Security Area, contact Diana Griffith, Centre County Ag Land Preservation Coordinator, at firstname.lastname@example.org or (814) 355-6791.